-The American Health Council recently elected Osama Elsawy, DO to its Board of Physicians for his outstanding contributions to the medical field.
+The American Health Council recently appointed Osama Elsawy, DO as “Best in Medicine” for his outstanding contributions to the medical field.
 As a trauma and surgical critical care physician at Saint Joseph’s Regional Medical Center in Clifton, N.J., Dr. Elsawy provides high-quality care to his patients.
 Since entering the healthcare industry in 2012, he has expanded his skills in critical care, trauma, surgery, medicine, patient care and teaching.

 Possessing an interest in biology and the human body in its entirety, Dr. Elsawy decided to pursue a career in the medical field.
 He enrolled at Cairo University in Egypt and after graduating in 1997, he enrolled at the University of Northern Iowa that same year.
 After completing undergraduate courses and earning a bachelor’s degree in biology and chemistry in 1999, Dr. Elsawy began biology graduate courses at the same institution.
 From 2000 to 2002, he served as a research assistant at the university, and by 2002, he graduated from the University of Northern Iowa.
 He immediately began a rigorous academic coursework at the University of Medicine and Dentistry of New Jersey School of Osteopathic Medicine.
 After graduating from the institution in 2006, he accepted an internship at the same institution.
 By 2007, he began a four-year general surgery residency program at the Lutheran Medical Center.
 He simultaneously performed as an attending physician at the New York Community Hospital from 2011 to 2012 while completing a fellowship in surgical critical care at the Lutheran Medical Center.